Achilles (1799 ship)

 Achilles was built at Sunderland in 1799.
 Although early on she made some voyages to the West Indies, she spent most of her mercantile career trading with the Baltic and northern Russia, and as a coaster.
 However, between about 1810 and 1814, she served as a transport under Transport Board.
 She suffered three maritime mishaps before 1835 and assisted at a fourth.
 She was lengthened in 1835.
 Her crew abandoned her in October 1839 and she subsequently foundered.

 Career

+In 1799 Achilles, Haddock, master, was already trading with Petersburg.
 Achilles first appeared in the Register of Shipping (RS) in 1800, and in Lloyd's Register (LR) in 1801.
-In 1799 Achilles, Haddock, master, was already trading with Petersburg.